-In 2013, ADEM monitored the Second Creek tributary embayment of Wheeler Reservoir as part of the intensive basin assessment of the Tennessee River under the RRMP.
-This site was selected using histori- Figure 1.
-Photo of Second Ck at WHEL-10. cal data and previous assessments.
-The purpose of this report is to summarize data collected in the Second Creek embayment (WHEL-10) during the 2013 growing season (Apr-Oct).
-This is the third intensive basin assessment of the Tennessee River since ADEM began sampling on a basin rotation.
-Monthly and/or mean concentrations of nutrients [total nitrogen (TN); total phosphorus (TP)], algal biomass/productivity [chlorophyll a (chl a); algal growth potential testing (AGPT)], sediment [total suspended solids (TSS)], and trophic state [Carlson's trophic state index (TSI)] from 2013 were compared to ADEM's historical data and established criteria.
+In 2015, ADEM monitored the Second Creek tributary embayment of Wheeler Reservoir as part of the basin assessment of the Tennessee River under the RRMP.
+This site was selected using historical data and Figure 1.
+Photo of Second Ck at WHEL-10. previous assessments.
+The purpose of this report is to summarize data collected in the Second Creek embayment (WHEL-10) during the 2015 growing season (Apr-Oct).
+This is the fourth basin assessment of the Tennessee River since ADEM began sampling.
+Monthly and/or mean concentrations of nutrients [total nitrogen (TN); total phosphorus (TP)], algal biomass/productivity [chlorophyll a (chl a); algal growth potential testing (AGPT)], sediment [total suspended solids (TSS)], and trophic state [Carlson's trophic state index (TSI)] from 2015 were compared to ADEM's historical data and established criteria.